 1] Troubleshoot compatibility

-Suppose you have a printer which used to work fine with your previous Windows but now you have upgraded to Windows 10.
+Suppose you have a printer used to work fine with your previous Windows, but now you have upgraded to Windows 10.
 Here is how to install it and replace the generic drivers.

-- Go to the website of printer’s OEM
+- Go to the website of the Printer’s OEM

 - Enter the category of your product